 Sarah Blower is a Chartered Psychologist and Research Fellow in the Department of Health Sciences at the University of York.
-Sarah specialises in the design, implementation and evaluation of interventions to improve the health and wellbeing of children, young people and their families.
+Sarah specialises in the design, implementation and evaluation of interventions to improve the health and wellbeing of infants, children, young people and their families.
 Sarah has extensive experience working collaboratively with charities, local authorities and other organisations seeking an effective way to prevent or intervene early in difficulties with children’s health and development.

 - BSc Psychology (hons) – University of Bath